-Sex during pregnancy is safe if you have a normal low-risk pregnancy.
-There's no risk of miscarriage or injuring the baby.
-While the second trimester might be best suited for sex, find out what time, position, and activity is comfortable for you.
-It's best to avoid anal sex.
-But if you have a prematurely dilated cervix, a low-lying placenta, heavy bleeding while pregnant, and a history of miscarriages or premature births, abstain from sex.
+In a low-risk pregnancy, sex during pregnancy is safe.
+It doesn't induce labor or miscarriage or hurt the baby.
+Just find the time, position, and type of activity, barring anal sex, that suits you best.
+But if you have a prematurely dilated cervix, a low-lying placenta, heavy bleeding while pregnant, and a history of miscarriages or premature births, avoid sex as much as you can.

 Is it safe to have sex during pregnancy?
 Some cultures, like the Nigerians and the Japanese, say yes, sex during pregnancy makes delivery smoother; some cultures like the Vietnamese say no.1 3 Medical science says sex is safe if you have a low-risk pregnancy.
 But if you do have certain complications, say a weak cervix or a history of miscarriages, sex is best avoided.
 Your OBGYN is the best person to ask, right at the beginning of your pregnancy and at each trimester, depending on your health and pregnancy profile.

 Having Sex Is Safe In Low-Risk Pregnancies

 Both the American Pregnancy Association and the National Health Services, U.K., say it is absolutely safe to have sex during pregnancy, unless you have specifically been told not to by your doctor or a healthcare professional helping with your pregnancy.2 4